Your question answered: Is there an approved COVID-19 vaccine for children?

 What would you say to parents who are eager for their children to be vaccinated?

-“That is great news,” Razska said.
+“That is great news,” Raszka said.
 “Pediatricians across the U.S. and world are advocating for enrolling more children in the vaccine trials.”

 The American Academy of Pediatrics (AAP), which represents 67,000 pediatricians, pediatric medical specialists and pediatric surgical specialists, called on researchers to include more children in vaccine trials in a letter to federal health officials Nov.
 17.